learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 ## Solution 2: Uses a Closure to Regain Access to the Lost Context

-In the previous section we noted that we were going to take the `this` that `printCard` has access to and re-pass it either as a `thisArg` to `forEach` **or** as the context for `bind`.
+In the previous section, we noted that we were going to take the `this` that `printCard` has access to and re-pass it either as a `thisArg` to `forEach` **or** as the context for `bind`.
 Since we have an ability to "point to" that context, we could assign that value to a variable and leverage function-level